vscode Plugin for LeetCode

 https://github.com/ccagml/leetcode-extension

-Each of these plugins has its own advantages and disadvantages.
-I have tried to combine their strengths and added some useful extra features.
-Here is a brief introduction.
+Each of these plugins has its own strengths and weaknesses.
+I tried my best to combine their good features and added some useful new ones.
+Here is a simple introduction.

-If you can't find it, you can install it from the vscode marketplace website:
+If you can't find it, you can also install it from the vscode plugin store webpage:

 https://marketplace.visualstudio.com/items?itemName=labuladong.leetcode-helper

-All exercise explanations on this site are integrated into the plugin.
-Problems marked with a ✨ in the list have been explained on this site.
-You can view a brief solution or click through to the website for a detailed explanation:
+All the problem explanations on this site are built into the plugin.
+In the problem list, questions marked with ✨ have explanations.
+You can see a short idea or jump to the website for a full explanation:

-All features available on the website are fully supported in the plugin, including image annotations and algorithm visualization:
+All features of the site are also supported in the plugin, including image notes and algorithm visualization:

 Switch Between Chinese and English